sugarlabs/edit-fonts-activity/_posts/2016-05-09-irc-meeting-3.md

 author: Yash Agarwal
 ---

-Eli and I met on IRC today to discuss the further details.
+Eli and I met on IRC today to discuss the further tasks.
 Logs are available at [here](http://meeting.sugarlabs.org/sugar-meeting/2016-05-09)

 We discussed about the following UI mocks that Eli made